2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 <chapterId>245d6add-9cda-46b9-9343-31dcdd70456e</chapterId>

 Now that we've explored all the software possibilities, let's focus on the hardware required for your node.
-I'm going to provide you with some concrete advice on selecting your components, along with configurations tailored to suit different budgets.
+I'll provide you with some concrete advice on selecting your components, along with configurations tailored to suit different budgets.
 Of course, this is my personal opinion and feedback: there are certainly other relevant alternatives in addition to those presented here.
 Furthermore, I won't revisit the pre-assembled machines offered by node-in-a-box projects, which we've already covered in the previous chapter.
 Here, we will focus exclusively on DIY solutions.

 ### Do you really need a dedicated machine?